cloudevents/spec/cloudevents/bindings/dds-protocol-binding.md

 [CloudEvents][ce] is a standardized and protocol-agnostic definition of the structure and metadata description of events.
-This specification defines how the elements defined in the CloudEvents specification are to be used in the DDS protocol as [DDS messages][dds-message-format].
+This specification defines how the elements defined in the CloudEvents specification are implemented in the DDS protocol and transmitted as [DDS messages][dds-message-format].

 ### 1.1.
 Conformance